elastos/Elastos.NET/README.md

 ### Hive Introduction

-An quote from repository of Hive **DevDocs** as an introduction:
+A quote from the repository of Hive **DevDocs** as an introduction:

 ```
-Elastos Hive is a basic service infrastructure that provide storage capabilities to
+Elastos Hive is a basic service infrastructure that provides storage capabilities to
 dApps with decentralized characteristics, which leveraged standard IPFS/Cluster open
 source projects with some necessary refits.
 ```